 - Foods, such as red meat, onions, garlic, and cheese

 - Drinks, such as orange juice, coffee, and soda

 - Medical conditions, such as diabetes, kidney or liver disease, or sinus infections

 - Your bad breath does not go away or gets worse.

 - You have bad breath and any of the following:

 - Loose teeth

 - Painful, swollen gums that bleed easily

 - Green or yellow drainage from your nose

-- Treat your dry mouth.
-Drink more water, suck on sugar-free mints, or chew sugar-free gum.
+- Keep your mouth moist.
+Suck on sugar-free mints or candy, or chew sugarless gum.
 This will help you produce more saliva.
 Saliva helps decrease bad breath.

 - Go the dentist at least 2 times a year for an exam and teeth cleaning.
 Your dentist can help prevent or treat bad breath or other problems with your teeth or mouth.